PaulleDemon/AWS-deployment/AWS_Interface.md

 ### Elastic beanstalk:

-If you had typed Elastic beanstalk, you will be presented with the below page:
+If you had typed Elastic beanstalk in the search bar, you would be presented with the below page:

 ![elastic_beanstalk](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/AWSinterface/elastic_branstalk.jpg)